slipguru/adenine/doc/source/index.rst

    contain the root `toctree` directive.

 =====================================
-ADENINE (A Data ExploratioN pIpeliNE)
+Adenine (A Data ExploratioN pIpeliNE)
 =====================================

 **adenine** is a machine learning and data mining Python library for exploratory data analysis.